QbertMF/trapDoor/README.md

     - try to avoid gaps beween branches.
 Do not start child branches at the tip of the parent branch.
 + make first trunk different from the following
 + glTF export
-    - fix export of billboards
+    + fix export of billboards
 - Add roots
+- add moos
 - Add Astlöcher
 - Add season support
 - LOD support